kaelig/hidpi/README.md

 # Sass HiDPI

-Sass HiDPI is a Sass mixin that helps you seamlessly serve high resolution graphics for high density displays.
+`hidpi()` is a Sass mixin that seamlessly serves high resolution background images to high density (Retina-like) displays.

 ## How to use it

 [Download _hidpi.scss](https://raw.github.com/Kaelig/sass-hidpi/master/_hidpi.scss)
-and put it in your compass project.
+in your Compass project.

 Import the partial in your Sass files: